dCache/dcache-book2/config-hopping.md

     -   The message is discarded.
 No replication is done for this particular storage class.

-    -   The rule modifies the `replicateFile` message, before it is forwarded to the CELL-POOLMNGR.
+    -   The rule modifies the `replicateFile` message, before it is forwarded to the `PoolManager`.

         An ip-number of a farm-node of the farm that should be allowed to read the file can be added to the `replicateFile` message.